EmperorTm/SS2D_StartClient/README.md

 First download this file.

-If you are using this script for the first time, you have to give it the permission to execute by typing the following command in the terminal :
+If you are using this script for the first time, you have to give it the permission to execute by typing the following command in terminal :
 ```
 chmod +x StartClient
 ```